JasonHJJin/etc/README.md

 I maintain this GitHub account and its repositories specifically for resume and portfolio purposes.
 My active development projects are hosted on a separate GitHub account.

 For more details or to discuss potential opportunities, please don't hesitate to contact me.
+Thank you.